chaitanya6761/Udacity-Data-Analyst-Nano-Degree/P3 Data Wrangling With MongoDB/README.md

-##  Problems Encountered in City Names

-- Almost all the postal codes the satisfy the regular expression, we assumed, except the above listed 3 postal codes.
+- Almost all the postal codes satisfy the regular expression, we assumed, except the above listed 3 postal codes.
 We might need to exempt them from database insertion as they are incorrect and doesn't have the correct format.

+##  Problems Encountered in City Names <a name="cityNames"></a>

 - Now lets take a look at values present in **"addr:city"** tag, to check whether city name has been mentioned correctly in every city tag.